CoinFabrik/on-ink-integration-tests/test-cases/balance/README.md

 ## Comparison Integration vs E2E

-The integration tests allow for setting and verifying the contract's balance using the set_account_balance function.
+The integration tests allow for setting and verifying the contract's balance using the `set_account_balance` function.
+In these tests, the balance is set directly to the specified amount.
+However, in the end-to-end tests, despite initializing the contract with a balance of `50`, there's an observed additional default balance.
+As a result, the contract starts with an unexpected total initial balance of `1000000050`.
+The reason for this default balance is currently unknown.

-In the e2e tests, the ink_e2e crate is utilized to perform end-to-end testing.
-The test initializes a contract instance with a specific balance.
-It then verifies the get_balance function by calling the contract and checking if the returned balance is as expected, taking into account any balance added during the call.

 | \#  | Test                                                    | Integration | E2E |
 | --- | ------------------------------------------------------- | :---------: | :-: |